pCloud/pcloud-sdk-js/docs/api-oauth.md

 ): Promise<{ userid, access_token }>
 ```

 - `code` is received from the user.
-For exmaple usage checkout the [oauth example](examples/node/token.js).
+For example usage checkout the [oauth example](examples/node/token.js).